smkirby/simlang2023-24/index.md

 ## The teaching team

 [Simon Kirby](https://simonkirby.net/) is the lecturer for this course.
 The best way to get in touch with me is after a lecture, or by messaging on Teams.
 Please don't email.
+In addition, Claire Graf, Aislinn Keogh, and Ponrawee Prasertsom are the lab tutors on the course.

 ## Structure of the course